Esther Rolle: Music and film

 Rolle released an album of music titled The Garden of My Mind in 1975.
 Rolle's first screen appearance is a small, uncredited role in To Kill a Mockingbird (1962), and she later appeared in Gordon Parks' The Learning Tree (1969).
 Her sister, actress Estelle Evans, appeared in both films as well.
 Esther Rolle appeared early in her career in the film Nothing But a Man (1964).
 After Good Times ended, she appeared in a number of made-for-television movies as well as films, including Driving Miss Daisy and My Fellow Americans.
 A memorable role was that of Aunt Sarah in the film Rosewood (1997).
 She had a major role in I Know Why the Caged Bird Sings based on Maya Angelou's memoir of the same name, and has the distinction of having won the first Emmy Award for the category Outstanding Supporting Actress in a Miniseries or Movie, in 1979, for her work in the television movie Summer of My German Soldier.
 She is also credited for her role in the film The Mighty Quinn (1989), starring Denzel Washington and Sheryl Lee Ralph, and featuring Robert Townsend.
-Her last film, Train Ride, was released in 2000 despite being filmed in 1998.She also played in Down In The Delta with Alfre Woodard and Al Freeman, Jr.
+Her last film, Train Ride, was released in 2000 despite being filmed in 1998; her final film released during her lifetime was Maya Angelou's Down in the Delta, with Alfre Woodard and Al Freeman, Jr.